-These challenges are most acute at both ends of the AI computational hierarchy (e.g. Datacenter and Edge AI).
+These challenges are most acute at both ends of the AI computational hierarchy (e.g. Datacenter, Edge AI, and TinyML-type applications).
 Devices on the edge/end nodes are typically heavily resource constrained with stringent cost, performance, power, communication latency, and bandwidth limitations.
 Also, all edge/end node AI and microcontroller functionality typically resides on a single die and is implemented on older process nodes to gain access to integrated NVM and high-performance analog, creating additional area/power efficiency challenges.
 Research is needed to optimize the interplay of on-chip sensing, compute, and off-chip communication requirements at the edge/end node.